-When you think of investing, stocks, bonds and exchange-traded funds (ETFs) are some of the traditional types of assets that come to mind.
-That’s because they’re usually the bread and butter of a basic, diversified portfolio.
+When you think of investing, stocks, bonds, and exchange-traded funds (ETFs) are some of the traditional types of assets that come to mind.
+They are often the basic building blocks of any diversified portfolio.

-Beyond the traditional assets that we often read about lies the world of alternative investments.
-(Cue the grunge music.)
+Beyond these traditional assets lies the world of alternative investments.

-As the name implies, an alternative investment is a type of financial asset that falls outside of the traditional investment categories of stocks, bonds and cash.
-Private equity, hedge funds and collectibles (you know, the finer things in life such as art and wine) are just a few common examples of alternative investments.
+As the name implies, an alternative investment is a type of financial asset that falls outside of the traditional investment categories of stocks, bonds, and cash.
+Private equity, hedge funds, and collectibles (e.g., art, wine, classic cars, etc.) are just a few common examples of alternative investments.

 You can see just how broad the alternative investments category can be.
 One important thing to keep in mind is that each type of alternative comes with its own level of risk and complexity – as well as investment considerations (how they’re traded and valued, their accessibility, liquidity, fees, costs, etc.).

 So for example, the approach you might take to investing in fine art will likely be different from how you invest in, say, a hedge fund.
-Whatever asset you may be considering, know that investing in alternatives generally requires a lot of research and due diligence.
-In other words, expect to do some homework.
+Whatever asset you may be considering, know that investing in alternatives generally requires a great deal of research and due diligence.

 At this point, you may be wondering why people bother with alternative investments.
-After all, they’re relatively illiquid, largely unregulated and complex – or in fewer words, high-risk.
-(And they sound like a lot of work!)
+After all, they’re relatively illiquid, largely unregulated, and complex – or in fewer words, high-risk.

 Some people see alternative investments as a way to hedge against inflation and build wealth outside of the traditional financial markets.